collapsed-stacks/firearms/questions/695/what-affects-felt-recoil-in-otherwise-identical-similar-rifles.md

 - posted by: [Chris Agocs](https://stackexchange.com/users/-1/12-chris-agocs) on 2011-12-01
 - score: 2

-<p>All of the rounds you mentioned are pushing similarly-heavy bullets up to similar speeds, and I assume all of the guns you're shooting are similarly massive.
+All of the rounds you mentioned are pushing similarly-heavy bullets up to similar speeds, and I assume all of the guns you're shooting are similarly massive.
 There's no semi-automatic system to absorb any of the recoil energy in any of the mentioned guns, so I would look at a difference in powder.
 Are the manufacturers different?
-Different gun powders burn at different rates, and it may well be the case that whoever manufactured your 7.62x54r used a relatively quick-burning powder to get the bullet up to speed more quickly. </p>
+Different gun powders burn at different rates, and it may well be the case that whoever manufactured your 7.62x54r used a relatively quick-burning powder to get the bullet up to speed more quickly.

-<p>To put it in easy-to-understand terms, it'd be the difference between me punching you in the shoulder, and me pushing against your shoulder gently for five minutes with my fist.
-You'll absorb the same energy either way, but the felt recoil will be much lower in the second case.</p>
+To put it in easy-to-understand terms, it'd be the difference between me punching you in the shoulder, and me pushing against your shoulder gently for five minutes with my fist.
+You'll absorb the same energy either way, but the felt recoil will be much lower in the second case.

-<p>In short, try ammunition of the same weight from different manufacturers and see if the felt recoil is different. </p>
+In short, try ammunition of the same weight from different manufacturers and see if the felt recoil is different.

 ## Answer 708